Hundreds walk in Plainview to honor Omer Neutra, call for the release of Hamas hostages

 Some participants Sunday carried signs that read, "Bring them home."
 Others draped Israeli flags on their backs.
 Several held teddy bears blindfolded with black ribbon, representing hostages believed still held captive in Gaza.

 Hamas militants killed some 1,200 people in the attacks and abducted another 250.
-Israel’s military responded and has since killed more than 44,000 Palestinians, according to the Gaza Health Ministry, which has estimated that more than half the dead are women and children.
-As of last month, 63 hostages in Gaza were believed to still be alive.
+Israel’s military responded and has killed more than 45,000.
+Some 100 hostages are still inside Gaza, at least a third believed to be dead.

 Hayden Roth, Neutra’s childhood friend, stood at a podium Sunday at the JCC on Manetto Hill Road after the walk, looking out into a somber crowd.
 The boys met in eighth grade as part of United Synagogue Youth, a Jewish community organization.

-After high school, Neutra and Roth planned to attend SUNY Binghamton together once Neutra finished a gap year in Israel.
+After high school, Neutra and Roth planned to attend Binghamton University together once Neutra finished a gap year in Israel.
 But Neutra deeply connected to his new Israeli friends, Roth said.

 " ‘I can’t just abandon them,' " Roth, 23, recalled Neutra telling him. " 'I have to serve with them for Israel.’ "